 Trial Presentation Professional Workshop

-The Trial Presentation workshop is a 8-hours long covering such items as: ethics; questions to ask the client and the documents and formats you may need to use; getting the layout of the courtroom and understanding the venue and infrastructure; what type of equipment is needed, its minimum requirements and trial and audio kit overviews; best practices, pre-trial preparation of case and organizing materials as well as file management and trial software database management; equipment installation, site survey, courtroom scouting and troubleshooting; common features of trial software and displaying on computer; and professional conduct, courtroom and trial procedures, and discretion in the court.
+The Trial Presentation workshop is 8-hours long covering such items as: ethics; questions to ask the client and the documents and formats you may need to use; getting the layout of the courtroom and understanding the venue and infrastructure; what type of equipment is needed, its minimum requirements and trial and audio kit overviews; best practices, pre-trial preparation of case and organizing materials as well as file management and trial software database management; equipment installation, site survey, courtroom scouting and troubleshooting; common features of trial software and displaying on computer; and professional conduct, courtroom and trial procedures, and discretion in the court.

 Upon completion of the seminar, attendees will be eligible to take an assessment exam in order to receive a certificate.
 This seminar is approved for 0.8 CEUs.